gbif/ipt/resourceMetadata.md

 #### Q. GBIF assigned my dataset a DOI - can I add this to my metadata?

 **A.** Yes.
-To do so, add the GBIF DOI, written as a linkable URL (e.g. https://doi.org/10.15468/nc6rxy) to the resource following places:
+To do so, add the GBIF DOI, written as a linkable URL (e.g. https://doi.org/10.15468/nc6rxy) in the following places:
 * Citation DOI (remember to turn on citation [auto-generation](https://github.com/gbif/ipt/wiki/IPT2ManualNotes.wiki#citations), to ensure your dataset's citation complies with the [best-practice format](https://github.com/gbif/ipt/wiki/IPT2Citation.wiki)).
 * Alternate identifiers list